OpenZeppelin/openzeppelin-foundry-upgrades/DEFENDER.md

 ```

 The above example calls the `Defender.deployContract` function to deploy the specified contract to the connected network using Defender.
 The function waits for the deployment to complete, which may take a few minutes, then returns with the deployed contract address.
 While the function is waiting, you can monitor your deployment status in OpenZeppelin Defender's [Deploy module](https://defender.openzeppelin.com/v2/#/deploy).

+> **Note:**
+> If using an EOA or Safe to deploy, you must submit the pending deployment in Defender while the script is running.
+The script waits for the deployment to complete before it continues.